The ATS library staff strives to:

 - Kindergarten: one book

-- First grade: one book in the fall, two books beginning in January
+- First grade: one book

-- Second grade: two books
+- Second grade: three books

-- Third grade: three books
+- Third grade: five books

-- Fourth grade: four books
+- Fourth grade: five books

 - Fifth grade: five books